Answers some of the most commonly asked questions about Nucleation Capital.

 Primarily because the world’s focus on deploying renewables has failed to yield any meaningful reduction in global emissions.
 To date, what little emissions reductions we have achieved have come predominantly from natural gas taking market share from even dirtier coal.
 Yet natural gas’ growing market share spells disaster for climate and us.
 Only nuclear deployments have the reliable clean power that can retire large fossil fuel plants.
 Importantly, fourth-generation nuclear technologies will be able to provide not just traditional grid base load power but also industrial process heat, off-grid power, marine power and other “hard-to-decarbonize” energy challenges that we face, for which there are no other good solutions.

 Yes.
-Nucleation Capital is accepting new investors on a rolling basis through our online investment platform at AngelList.
+Nucleation Capital is accepting new investors through our online investment platform at AngelList.
 We have deployed as a rolling fund, which allows accredited investors to set their own investment level (as low as $5,000 for each of four quarters) and participate for as many quarters as they might like.
-Qualified investors, such as family offices and endowments, are now able to participate in our fund with much lower levels of committed capital than is required by a more traditional fund, thus reducing their risk of participation in these new sectors.
-Subscribers pay out their committed capital over a selected number of quarters, through our quarterly “subscription” model, thus easing investment cashflow considerations.
+Qualified investors, such as family offices and endowments, are also now able to participate in our fund with much lower levels of committed capital (a minimum of $50,000 per quarter) than is required by a more traditional fund, thus reducing their risk of participation in these new sectors.
+Subscribers pay out their committed capital over their selected number of quarters in level, quarterly installments, thus easing investment cashflow considerations.
 Learn more at our AngelList fund portal.

-Like most traditional ventures funds, Nucleation Capital will operate under an exemption to SEC registration rules.
+Like all traditional ventures funds, Nucleation Capital operates under an exemption to SEC registration rules.
 This limits us to being able to accept investments solely from accredited and qualified Investors.
-Unlike many traditional venture firms which have six-figure minimums, however, we are able to accept smaller capital commitments from a greater number of investors, allowing for many more investors with assets that meet the accreditation threshold to afford to participate in our fund and gain investment exposure to these key sectors of innovation.
+Unlike many traditional venture firms which have very high (six- or seven-figure) minimums, we are able to accept smaller capital commitments from a greater number of accredited investors, allowing for many more investors who meet the accreditation threshold to afford to participate in our fund and gain investment exposure to these key sectors of innovation.

-We will invest in early to late Series A and B rounds for incorporated ventures operating in the U.S., Canada and the U.K., which are developing scalable technological solutions to climate change in the areas of clean energy generation and storage via fission, fusion, molten salts, hydrogen and other chemical processes.
+We invest in early to late Series A and B rounds for incorporated ventures operating in the U.S., Canada and the U.K., which are developing scalable technological solutions to climate change in the areas of clean energy generation via fission, fusion, molten salts, hydrogen and other synthetic fuel processes, along with their supply chains.
 We also invest in ventures that reduce, capture, utilize or synthesize emissions (CCUS) such as carbon dioxide, carbon monoxide, methane and other GHGs along with related supply chain, materials, software or services for CCUS deployment.
 Lastly, we will invest in improvements to existing or new energy generation, energy storage, energy transmission technologies, including grid optimization, waste treatment, testing, reprocessing and innovative applications or materials related to these areas.

 The traditional cleantech area has an abundance of investors competing for the most attractive consensus deals but these are all “incremental” opportunities and very few are likely to yield high returns.
 In contrast, the advanced nuclear and CCUS sectors have an abundance of attractive, if significantly higher risk, “black swan” opportunities yet an astounding dearth of knowledgeable investors willing to evaluate and selectively invest in these extraordinary ventures.